MichaelCurrin/learn-to-code/GraphQL/README.md

 # GraphQL

-GraphQL is specification for requesting and returning resources using an API request to a single endpoint which only returns the objects and fields requested in the query.
+GraphQL is a specification for requesting and returning resources using an API request to a single endpoint which only returns the objects and fields requested in the query.
 It was created by Facebook around 2012 and many services are migrating from using a REST API to GraphQL API for the easy of maintaining GraphQL API and consuming the data.

 ## How to use it